Nivanglus/Epsilon-Rules/Rules.md

   - Large-scale AoE crowd control (for example, Chaos riot gas, etc)
   - The AN HUD is not permitted due to constant raycast check failures on the frag grenade.
-  - Seekers & Flak munitions are not permitted to be utilized on unarmored aircraft
+  - Flak Munitions are not permitted to be utilized on unarmored aircraft
+  - Seekers are only permitted on aircraft that are actively engaging ground targets

 ## Authorized 3rd Party Equipment